Why new paint needs special care after body repair

 Park in covered or shaded areas

-UV radiation degrades paint faster than almost any other environmental factor.
-Parking in a garage, carport, or shaded area extends paint life substantially, particularly in high-UV regions like the American Southwest.
+UV radiation degrades paint faster than most environmental factors.
+Garage, carport, or shaded parking substantially extends paint life, particularly in high-UV regions.

 Address paint chips and scratches promptly

-Small chips expose underlying primer or bare metal to moisture, entry points for rust that spreads beneath the paint film.
-Touching up chips early with a paint pen matched to the vehicle's color code prevents a small issue from becoming a larger repair.
+Small chips expose primer or bare metal to moisture, creating rust entry points that spread beneath the paint film.
+Early touch-ups with color-matched paint pens prevent small issues from becoming larger repairs.
+Professional scratch repair typically outperforms DIY kits.

 Establish a consistent wash and protection schedule

-- Wash: Every two weeks under normal conditions; weekly near heavy salt, pollen, or industrial pollution
+- Wash: Every two weeks under normal conditions; weekly near salt, pollen, or industrial pollution

-- Wax or sealant: Every two to three months for carnauba; every six to 12 months for synthetic sealants
+- Wax or sealant: Every 2-3 months for carnauba; every 6-12 months for synthetic sealants

-- Full detail: Once or twice per year, including paint decontamination
+- Full detail: Once or twice yearly, including paint decontamination

 What to ask the body shop before leaving

-- What type of paint was used, and is it waterborne or solvent-borne?
+- What paint type was used: waterborne or solvent-borne?

-- Are there specific products to use or avoid on repaired panels?
+- Specific products to use or avoid on repaired panels?

-- Was any paint protection film or ceramic coating applied?
+- Was paint protection film or ceramic coating applied?

 - What does the paint warranty cover?

-Getting these answers in writing, or noting them before leaving, prevents confusion during the care period.
+Get answers in writing or note them before leaving to prevent confusion during the care period.

 Key takeaways

-- Wait 30 days before the first soap-and-water hand wash
+- Wait 30 days before first soap-and-water hand wash

 - Avoid automated car washes for at least 90 days